-Children with a statement of special educational needs or an education, health and care plan that names the school will be allocated a place before other children are considered.
-In this way, the number of places available will be reduced by the number of children with a statement or education, health and care plan that names the school.
+Children with an education, health and care plan that names the school will be allocated a place before other children are considered.
+In this way, the number of places available will be reduced by the number of children with an education, health and care plan that names the school.